Calibration of Straightener Rolls

 Test your motor by removing the stock from the feeder to simulate a "Dry Run".

-Now that your stock material is out of the feeder, you should be able to power up and cycle your press while the feeder is in the Automatic mode.
+stock material is out of the feeder, you should be able to power up and cycle your press while the feeder is in the Automatic mode.
 This will let you cycle your feed rolls to test your motor, amp and motor cables.
 Use this "Dry Run" to cycle around 100 times.
 If you can cycle the "Dry Run" without any trouble or error codes, then the motor, amp and motor cables are usually not the problem.
 If you have any trouble with the "Dry Run", double check your cables and connections making sure they are tight.
 You should also test your motor cables with an Ohm-meter to be sure there are no broken or shorted wires causing the problem.
 If you can't successfully operate the "Dry Run", you may need a new motor, amp or cable.
 Consult Factory.

 Mechanical Binding?